yuriisthebest/Advent-of-Code/years/AoC2025/README.md

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 2: Gift Shop
 * **Question:** Find numbers with repeating segments within large number ranges.
 * **Solution:** There aren't that many numbers, so iteratively check each number if they contain a set of repeating digits.
 First chunk the number into same size chunks, then check if the set of these chunks if unique.
 * **Thoughts:** Neat and nice puzzle.
-There were not really any tricks, it was brute-forceable, but a nice little challenge.
+There were not really any tricks, it was brute-forcible, but a nice little challenge.

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 3: Lobby
 * **Question:** Given a list of numbers, created the largest number of set size N in order that can be made.
 * **Solution:** It is always best to use the largest number first, provided that there are enough digits following it to finish the number.
 Therefore, create a window with a pointer to the first list value as start and one N digits from the end.
 Find the largest value in that window, then set the start pointer to the value next to that largest value and increase the stop pointer by one.
-Do this N times and you'll find the largest possible number with N digits.
+Do this N times, and you'll find the largest possible number with N digits.
 * **Thoughts:** I enjoy puzzles like this where you need to think clearly about your approach.
 I quickly came to the realization above that greedily getting the largest possible number is always best so that was really nice.

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 4: Printing Department